Bibhash7/Neo-Fly/README.md

 # Neo-Fly
-Developed a **Django Rest Framework** based flight booking application that leverages a Neo4j graph database instead of a traditional SQL database.
-Utilized the **neomodel** ORM for efficient interaction with the data model.
+Developed a **Django Rest Framework** based flight booking application utilizing a Neo4j graph database, offering enhanced performance and flexibility over traditional SQL databases.
+Employed the **neomodel** ORM to facilitate efficient and seamless interaction with the data model.

 ### Iteration 1 : Features:
 - Supports basic CRUD operations for flights and passengers.